-By the time Greg got to Danny’s back feet, Danny had had enough of the brother.
+By the time Scott got to Danny’s back feet, Danny had had enough of the brother.
 And Danny had to say something.

-When Greg picked up Danny’s back leg Danny kicked out.
+When Scott picked up Danny’s back leg Danny kicked out.
 But it wasn’t at the farrier.
-Greg knew that Danny was just kicking out of frustration and irritation and he wasn’t bothered by it.
+Scott knew that Danny was just kicking out of frustration and irritation and he wasn’t bothered by it.
 He said it wasn’t even a real hard kick, it was more of a push.